pwdelbloomboard/devopstools/about-helm/helm.md

 ## What is the Definition a Kubernetes Package?

-Within the context of Kubernetes, a package would essentially be a service or piece of software specifically built for the context of Kuberentes.
-[ArtifactHub](https://artifacthub.io/) is one website that hosts a collection of Kubernetes packages, for example, "MariaDB for Kubernetes."
+* Within the context of Kubernetes, a package would essentially be "state settings" for virtual machines that are designed to help operate a service or piece of software specifically built for the context of Kubernetes, and possibly specifically customized for certain conditions (such as high useage or low usage).
+* [ArtifactHub](https://artifacthub.io/) is one website that hosts a collection of Kubernetes packages, for example, "MariaDB for Kubernetes."

 ## Overview of Helm